hfoley/SynapseLoad/README.md

 2. Connect to Azure SQL DB and run scripts 01  - 03 .
 These scripts will create ADF.MetadataLoad schema, table, and an insert script to load the table that will drive the pipelines.
 More details in AzureSQLScripts readme and in the comments of the scripts to run.
 3. Connect to Azure Synapse (make sure running) and run scripts to create your target tables (staging and final destination).
 If you're using the sample use scripts in sample location.
 4. Run the scripts for creating the Data Factory components contained in ADFPosh directory.
+5. Load parquet files into storage location.
+6. Run and test the pipelines.